viral32111/website/content/projects.md

+---
+title: "Projects"
+description: "I am a programmer and developer from the United Kingdom with many years of experience in popular programming languages."

+date: "2023-06-20T09:00:00Z"
+lastmod: "2023-06-20T12:00:00Z"

+navigationBar: true
+navigationBarWeight: 3

+draft: false
+---

 # Projects

 The majority of these projects are hosted on [GitHub](https://github.com/viral32111?tab=repositories) under open-source licences in the hope that they will help other developers in the future.